Campus Visit resumed (as of April, 2022)

 ・Please take your temperature before coming to the campus, wear a non-woven fabric mask, disinfect your hands, and avoid the three "Cs" (closed spaces/crowded places/close-contact settings).

-・Please come in groups of up to three people.
+・Large groups will not be able to enter the campus.
 If more than the confirmed number of people arrive on the day, they will not be able to enter the campus.
 We kindly ask for your understanding.

-・Please use public transportation on the day to come to the venue (parking is not available).
+・Please use public transportation when visiting the campus (parking is not available).
 We ask that you check the bus schedule in advance.
 Also, please refrain from talking on the public transportations on your way to the campus.

 ・You may use on-campus restaurants for meals and eat in silence.
 Please be sure to wear a mask after eating and drinking.